erik-mostert/CascadeFlow/README.md

-# Cascade
+# CascadeFlow

-Cascade is a real-time telemetry and visualization platform for NServiceBus-based distributed systems.
+CascadeFlow is a real-time telemetry and visualization platform for NServiceBus-based distributed systems.
 It captures message flows across microservices, aggregates them into correlated flows, and provides a web-based UI for observing system behavior.

 ## Features